 Engaging Healthcare Staff as Volunteers.
 Sutter Health, Fairfield CA 10/2018

-Training Hospice & Palliative Care Volunteers Programs & Curricula 8/2015
+Training Hospice and Palliative Care Volunteers Programs and Curricula 8/2015

-Training Hospital and Community-Based Spiritual Care Volunteers Programs & Curricula 4/2015
+Training Hospital and Community-Based Spiritual Care Volunteers Programs and Curricula 4/2015

-Creating, Training and Cultivating Pastoral Care Volunteer Programs Within Your Religious Community Programs & Curricula 6/2014
+Creating, Training and Cultivating Pastoral Care Volunteer Programs Within Your Religious Community Programs and Curricula 6/2014

 “D’vorah is always a great lecturer.
 I could listen to her all day.”